bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # result from &lt;bes computer&gt; of &lt;bes action&gt; : bes action result

 Returns a bes action result object for the given computer and action.
-This command is a variant of other result inspectors, such as result &lt;( bes action, bes computer )&lt;.
+This command is a variant of other result inspectors, such as result &lt;( bes action, bes computer )&gt;.

 # result of &lt;bes action&gt; : bes action result